Skip to content

 The U.S. commercial real estate market alone is worth trillions.
 Between REITs, house hacking, and short-term rentals, the entry points have never been more flexible.

 We always recommend beginners explore local duplexes or small multifamily homes.
-They’re easier to manage and offer solid returns.
+They’re easier to manage and offer solid returns, especially with a minimum of $25K for a down payment on a $150K property.

 Types Of Investors in Real Estate: Understanding Your Category